Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

    * - Data_Type
      - The element identifying the type of content.
-     - Article, Book, Book_Segment, Database, Dataset, Journal, Multimedia, Newspaper_Or_Newsletter, Other, Platform, Report, Repository_Item, Thesis_Or_Dissertation
+     - Article, Audiovisual, Book, Book_Segment, Conference, Conference_Item, Database_Aggregated, Database_AI, Database_Full, Database_Full_Item, Dataset, Image, Interactive_Resource, Journal, Multimedia, News_Item, Newspaper_Or_Newsletter, Other, Patent, Platform, Report, Reference_Item, Reference_Work, Report, Software, Sound, Standard, Thesis_Or_Dissertation, Unspecified

+   * - Database_Aggregated
+     - An aggregated database of full text serial and/or monograph content, or content otherwise aggregated into titles.

+       A COUNTER Data_Type applying only to Denial and Search metrics.
+     -

+   * - Database_AI
+     - An fixed database of bibliographic metadata used for abstracting and indexing purposes.

+       A COUNTER Data_Type applying only to Denial and Search metrics.
+     -

+   * - Database_Full
+     - A non-aggregated database of full text serial and/or monograph content, or content otherwise not aggregated into titles.

+       A COUNTER Data_Type applying only to Denial and Search metrics.
+     -

-   * - Database
+   * - Database_Full_Item
-     - A collection of electronically stored data or unit records (facts, bibliographic data, texts) with a common user interface and software for the retrieval and manipulation of data.
-(NISO)
+     - An individual item of content held on a Full_Content_Database.

        A COUNTER Data_Type.
-     - Social Science Abstracts, Reaxys
+     -

    * - Database Report
      - A COUNTER report that contains additional filters and breakdowns beyond those included in the Standard Views of the Database Report and is aggregated to the database level.